jlmedina123/codingforfun/notes/essentiallinuxbook.md

 * timer: same as tasklet
 * tasklets: run with tasklet disabled on ALL CPUs => doesnt need reentrant

-* spin_lock_irqsave: disables interrupts on local CPU (so ISR is not preempted by higher priority ISR)
+* spin_lock_irqsave: disables ALL interrupts on LOCAL CPU (so ISR is not preempted by higher priority ISR)
 * spin_lock_bh: disables software interrupts on local CPU, but not hardware interrupts